stenslae/Side-Channel/pulsar_report.md

 - Scrambled signal variants were compared against both raw and enveloped signals:
 ![Signal Comparisons](outputs/signal_compare2.jpg)

-- The scrambling approach was found to be moderately effective, but relatively weak for highly periodic signals such as pulsars, whose regular structure can still be revealed through visual inspection and spectral analysis.
+- The scrambling tried its best, but the pulsars were not having it.
+Even scrambled the signals periodic structure can still be revealed through visual inspection and spectral analysis.

 - In the time domain, particularly under high-noise conditions, scrambling more successfully obscured the original signal's structure.

-- Although scrambling did not fully mask periodicity, it reduced spectral detection strength and partially degraded frequency-domain analysis, indicating that the method could still serve as a lightweight obfuscation layer in noisy environments.
+- Although scrambling did not fully mask periodicity, it slightly reduce spectral detection strength, indicating that the method could still serve as a lightweight obfuscation layer in noisy environments.

 ---